Are Tektites Meteorites? Understanding These Unique Glassy Objects

 There are four traditional categories of tektites: splash-form, aerodynamically shaped, Muong Nong-type (layered), and microtektites.

-Is Libyan desert glass a tektite?
+Is Libyan Desert glass a tektite?

 Yes, Libyan Desert Glass is considered a type of tektite.
 It is a naturally occurring glass found in eastern Sahara areas, particularly in eastern Libya and western Egypt deserts.
 The Ries Crater in southern Germany is a significant source of impactites and tektites, highlighting the geological importance of such craters in studying tektite origins.
 Libyan Desert Glass is characterized by its yellow to greenish-yellow colour and is often transparent to translucent.